 "Most people give up early.
 If you keep trying and trying, every day your competition is less!"

-I had a few questions to ask Mark Thomas, partner and director of our Reading office, and he shared his advice for someone just getting into recruitment and what has kept him in the recruitment industry.
+I had a few questions to ask Mark Thomas, partner and director of our technology division in the UK, and he shared his advice for someone just getting into recruitment and what has kept him in the recruitment industry.

 1. How did you get into recruitment?

 Straight from university!
 I did a marketing degree and was actually looking for marketing based jobs and after a number of interviews and continuously getting feedback saying I was too sales focused, I was put through to four recruitment jobs by a rec2rec.
 I was offered all 4 and away I went.